 Anne-Marie currently sits on the boards of the Australian Research Data Commons, Cooperative Research Australia and the Australian National Imaging Facility, and is a member of the University of Canberra Council.
 She is a graduate of the Australian Institute of Company Directors.

-Mr Greg Hood AO | Member
+Mr Greg Hood AO | Member (Government Representative)

 Greg has more than 44 years’ experience in the transport industry, beginning his career with almost a decade of service with the Royal Australian Air Force (RAAF).
 During his RAAF tenure, Greg worked at locations throughout Australia and served in the Middle East.

-Greg has since had a wide range of operational, training and leadership roles in Airservices Australia and the Civil Aviation Safety Authority prior to his appointment as Chief Commissioner of the ATSB in 2016.
+Greg has since had a wide range of operational, training, and leadership roles in Airservices Australia and the Civil Aviation Safety Authority prior to his appointment as Chief Commissioner of the ATSB in 2016.
 In this role, he was integrally involved in aviation, maritime and rail transport safety matters.

-As well as being a glider and powered aircraft pilot and a keen sailor, Greg is involved with several professional bodies.
+In addition to being a glider and powered aircraft pilot and a keen sailor, Greg is involved with several professional bodies.
 He is a Fellow of the Royal Aeronautical Society, a Freeman in the Honourable Company of Air Pilots, a Life Member of the Qantas Founders Museum, and a Member of the Australian Institute of Company Directors.

-Greg was made an Office of the Order of Australia (AO) in 2023 for his service to the transport industry and not-for-profit sector
+Greg was made an Office of the Order of Australia (AO) in 2023 for his service to the transport industry and not-for-profit sector.

-Associate Professor Vanessa Lucieer | Member (User Community Representative)
+Professor Vanessa Lucieer | Member (User Community Representative)

-Head of Centre; Ecology and Biodiversity, Institute for Marine and Antarctic Studies (IMAS), University of Tasmania
+Head of Centre - Ecology and Biodiversity, Institute for Marine and Antarctic Studies (IMAS), University of Tasmania

-As the Head of the Centre for Ecology and Biodiversity at the Institute for Marine and Antarctica Studies, Associate Professor Vanessa Lucieer is leading a team dedicated to establishing a national authority on the structure and function of marine ecosystems.
+As the Head of the Centre for Ecology and Biodiversity at the Institute for Marine and Antarctica Studies, Professor Vanessa Lucieer is leading a team dedicated to establishing a national authority on the structure and function of marine ecosystems.
 Engaging in pioneering research across eight diverse research groups, the Centre is actively contributing to the global body of knowledge to understand climate changes impacting temperate marine ecosystems.
 The Centres strives to be a leading training hub for sustainable ecosystem-based management under a changing climate through fostering new initiatives to advance approaches in carbon removal, biodiversity mapping, and ecosystem function amidst a dynamic climate.

 Vanessa's specific work delves into the complexities of acoustic processing and spatial analysis, aiming to understand the uncertainties between data acquisition and representation.
 This exploration helps uncover the nuances that impact the derived spatial products when applied in ecological or geological modelling.
 The outcomes of this research influence decisions made in managing the Australian Marine Park Network and the performance of biodiversity assessments in polar regions.